Arabic parts: The Hermetic lots

 The Hermetic lots are a specific set of seven lots, each associated with one of the seven visible planets (including the Sun and Moon), that were attributed to the figure Hermes Trismegistus in the Hellenistic tradition of astrology.
 This set of lots appears in the work of the 4th century astrologer Paulus Alexandrinus, as well as in his later commentator Olympiodorus the Younger.
-The formulas for the lots can be found in Paulus (see reference below).
+The formulas for the lots can be found in Paulus and are reproduced in the table below with formulas for daytime and nighttime births.
+The Lots of Fortune and Spirit are associated with the sun and moon, while further lots are calculated by the angular distance from one of the five classical planets and a given lot added to the ascendant.
+The benefic planets are associated with the Lot of Spirit while malefic planets and Mercury are associated with the Lot of Fortune.